peterguo2000/conditions-evaluator/README.md

 The aim of this lib is to reduce the if-else statements during developmennt by abstractinng conditions to sufficient conditions or necessary conditions.

-Hope it would be helpful in refactoring existing project to make easy to understand and maintain.
+Hope it would be helpful in refactoring existing project to make it easy to understand and maintain.

 Coding guild: